 Natural light streamed in from stained glass windows from all angles.
 For a second I thought I was inside a nightclub, not a church!

 When I first heard about La Sagrada Família years ago, I thought: Why visit now, with all those cranes hanging around?
 I’ll wait until it’s finished.
 Little did I know then, the church has been under construction since 1882!
-It’s said to be finished in the next 11 years or so, but with Spain’s relaxed schedule, we’ll see about that!
+It’s said to be finished in 2026 or so, but with Spain’s relaxed schedule, we’ll see about that!

 Park Güell: 7.50€